Mona-Aloufi/SQLWhisper-LMS-Text2SQL-RAG/README.md

 ## 🎯 Overview

 **The Problem**
 Many users need to query databases quickly using natural language, but not everyone knows SQL.
-Writing complex queries manually is slow and error-prone, limiting efficient data exploration and decision-making.
+Writing complex queries manually is slow and prone to errors, limiting efficient data exploration and decision-making.

 **The Solution**
 SQLWhisper is a context-aware Text-to-SQL engine that converts natural language queries into accurate SQL statements.
-It provides a **confidence score** for each generated query and includes a **feedback loop** for continuous improvement.
+It provides a **confidence score** for each query and incorporates a **feedback loop** to continuously improve performance.

 ---

 ## 🏗️ Architecture

-SQLWhisper consists of four main components designed for accuracy, scalability, and learning:
+SQLWhisper consists of four main components, designed for accuracy, scalability, and continuous learning:

 1. **Data Curation**
-   Generates and structures (NL, SQL) pairs using generic example databases for testing and evaluation.
+   Generates and organizes (NL, SQL) pairs using generic example databases for testing and evaluation.

 2. **RAG System (Schema Retrieval)**
-   Retrieves the most relevant database schema snippets (tables, columns) to augment the model input, improving SQL accuracy and reducing hallucinations.
+   Retrieves the most relevant database schema snippets (tables, columns) to enhance the model’s context, improving SQL accuracy and reducing errors.

 3. **Query Generation & Confidence Scoring**
-   Converts natural language queries into SQL and assigns a confidence score to indicate reliability.
+   Transforms natural language queries into SQL and assigns a confidence score to indicate reliability.

 4. **Feedback & Learning Loop**
-   Logs inaccurate or low-confidence queries for review, generating new examples for continuous improvement.
+   Logs low-confidence or inaccurate queries for review, creating new examples to continuously refine the model.

 ---

 ## ✨ Key Features

 - **Text-to-SQL Generation**: Converts natural language queries into executable SQL.
-- **Schema-Retrieval Augmented Generation (RAG)**: Dynamically injects relevant database schema into prompts for more accurate queries.
+- **Schema-Retrieval Augmented Generation (RAG)**: Dynamically adds relevant database schema to prompts for more accurate queries.
-- **Confidence Scoring**: Each SQL output includes a reliability score.
+- **Confidence Scoring**: Each generated SQL query includes a reliability score.
-- **Feedback Loop**: Low-confidence or failed queries are logged for model refinement.
+- **Feedback Loop**: Low-confidence or failed queries are logged for continuous improvement.
-- **Privacy & Safety**: Queries can be executed in a sandboxed, read-only environment to prevent accidental data changes.

 ---

 ## 🧑‍💻 Use Cases

 - Query large databases without SQL expertise.
-- Validate and refine queries using confidence scores.
+- Assess query reliability using confidence scores.
-- Continuous model improvement via feedback loop.
+- Continuously refine model performance through feedback loops.
-- Adaptable to any organizational or analytical database scenario.
+- Flexible for any analytical or organizational database scenario.

 ---